bethelchoto/Smart_Procurement_System_GPT/README.md

     ```

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request. @bethelchoto

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.